-Beyond its three stages and two restaurants, the building also features something called a cantilever, which to Minnesotans looks like a big skyway to nowhere.
+Beyond its three stages and two restaurants, the building also features something called a cantilever, which, to Minnesotans, looks like a big skyway to nowhere.

 You can visit the building even if you don’t have theater tickets, so there’s just no reason why a trip to Minneapolis shouldn’t include the Guthrie.
-If you’ve a hankering for Shakespeare, the Guthrie is your best bet in town.
+If you’ve got a hankering for Shakespeare, the Guthrie is your best bet in town.
 Rush tickets go on sale 10 minutes before any performance but the line forms about an hour before that.

 Hennepin Theatre District

-Three different theatres in three downtown city blocks—the Orpheum, the State and the Pantages—make up the Hennepin Theatre District.
+Three different theatres in three downtown city blocks—the Orpheum, the State, and the Pantages—make up the Hennepin Theatre District.
 If you’re looking for a Minneapolis rendition of a Broadway musical, the Orpheum and the State are where you need to be.

-Both theaters also host nationally-recognized performers like David Sedaris, Ira Glass, Ben Harper and Cedric the Entertainer.
+Both theaters also host nationally-recognized performers like David Sedaris, Ira Glass, Ben Harper, and Cedric the Entertainer.

-The Pantages holds shows of a more intimate nature as its capacity is smaller.
+The Pantages hold shows of a more intimate nature as its capacity is smaller.
 All three theaters have graced Hennepin Avenue since the early 1900s and all three have undergone extensive and beautiful renovations.